 Holly Japanese is a slow growing evergreen that produces small delicate white flowers in late May to June followed by small black fruits in autumn but like all hollies this fruit will only be produced by the females.
 The compact nature of this hardy evergreen means it is perfect for topiary therefore being a popular plant with Bonsai enthusiasts.
 It can be trained and pruned into many shapes including Cloud pruning which is a Japanese method of training trees called ‘Niwaki’.

 Holly Japanese can be used to make a hedge, create parterres, be planted in beds or as borders.
 It is excellent to add architectural interest to any garden or patio and will grow on all well drained soils or in pots.
 It grows approximately 12-20cm per year and should be pruned in summer.
 When pruned, it will produce fresh growth from old wood so if hard pruning is needed and areas of bare stem are cut into, new growth will occur.

-Holly Japanese is sold by us potted in varying sizes so can be bought at any time of year subject to availability.
+Japanese Holly hedging is sold by us potted in varying sizes so can be bought at any time of year subject to availability.
 Please do call us if you have any further questions and we will do our best to help you.